uwcartlab/20_g575_Voter_Suppression/README.md

         Timeline: Horizontal accordion or mosaic of thumbnails to click on.
         Timeline title situated above timeline and scale of years situated below.

-        Sequence: Vertically oriented before-after slider to juxtapose city map reexpressed for different times.

-        Demographic Information: ???Choropleth (ambiguous colors)???
+        Demographic Information: Choropleth layer of counties depicting black population per capita of district in Atlanta

         Legend: On map???
 Regardless of location, user should not have to look for it.
+Will depict definition of symbols and color ramps used on maps

         Side Panel: Collapsible block with text and hyperlinks with details and context.